KNRS (AM)

-KNRS (570 kHz) is an AM radio station licensed to Salt Lake City, Utah.
-The station is owned by iHeartMedia, Inc..
-KNRS and sister station 105.9 KNRS-FM simulcast a talk radio format.
+KNRS (570 kHz) is a commercial AM radio station licensed to Salt Lake City, Utah.
+Owned by iHeartMedia, KNRS and sister station KNRS-FM simulcast a talk radio format.
 The studios are located in West Valley City and the transmitter site is located off West 2300 North Street in Salt Lake City.
-KNRS operates with 5,000 watts around the clock, covering most of Northern Utah.
-Other iHeart stations in the Salt Lake City metropolitan area include KAAZ-FM, KZHT, KJMY, and KODJ.

 History

-The station signed on the air on August 1, 1938, as KUTA on 1500 kHz AM, and was then headed by Utah broadcasting pioneer Frank Carman.
+The station signed on the air on August 1, 1938, as KUTA on 1500 kHz, and was then headed by Utah broadcasting pioneer Frank Carman.
 In 1956, the station changed its call letters to KLUB.
 After the station became KLUB in 1956, its programming consisted on music, news, and sports.
 In the 1950s, KLUB published a local top 40 chart.
 The station aired a beautiful music format in the 1970s.
-In the early 1980s, the station aired a MOR music format.
+In the early 1980s, the station aired a middle of the road music format.
 In September 1983, the station began airing the "Music of Your Life" nostalgia format.
 On September 4, 1985, the station's format was changed to adult contemporary.
 In Autumn 1985, KLUB became the flagship station for the Utah Jazz of the National Basketball Association.

 On May 15, 1989, the station's call sign was changed to KISN, and the station began simulcasting the classic hits format of 97.1 KISN-FM.
 The simulcast ended in September 1992.
 On September 1, 1993, the station's format was changed to sports talk and was branded as "Sports Radio 570", making it Utah's second all-sports radio station (after KQOL, now KAAZ-FM).
 The station became the market's only sports talk station later in the month, when KQOL switched to a country music format.
 On July 31, 1997, the sports format ended and the station began simulcasting "Timeless" adult standards format of 107.9 KRKR.